tsaperlein/MoodTracker/Comments/MAIN.md

 5) Recorded audio
 6) Emojis or similar image to pick that represents their mood
 7) Ratings; 21 of the apps allowed the users to apply the degree/intensity of a particular mood.
+# Color Selection
+## **Best Colours to Use in Healthcare App Design**
+The best colours to use in healthcare app design will vary depending on the target audience and the specific needs of the app.
+Even so, some of the most popular colours for healthcare apps include:
+### **1. Blue**
+Blue is known to evoke feelings of trust and security, making it a popular choice for healthcare app UX design.

+The application of blue in healthcare applications can make users feel more at ease and comfortable when monitoring their health.
+Furthermore, the relaxing impact of the hue blue might be especially beneficial for individuals who are nervous or disturbed.
+### **2. Green**
+Nature, health, and healing are all associated with the colour green because those colours are the colour of plants and trees.

+Many medicinal plants and drugs are likewise green in hue.
+Green is a relaxing colour that can aid in the reduction of tension and anxiety.
+It is also a revitalising colour that helps boost mood and energy levels.
+### **3. White**
+White is often associated with cleanliness and purity.
+White is a good choice for healthcare apps that need to create a sense of cleanliness and sterility.

+But, if you are designing a healthcare app that wants to create a warm and inviting atmosphere, you might consider using other colours in addition to white.
+### **4. Pink**
+Pink is a colour that has been used to represent various meanings throughout history.
+In Western cultures, it is often associated with love, compassion, and empathy, while in Eastern cultures, it is sometimes seen as a symbol of good health and fortune.

+Adding pink shades to the healthcare app development can create a calming and comforting environment for patients and healthcare professionals.
+### **5. Yellow**
+Yellow is a cheerful hue.
+Since it is the colour of the sun, it conjures up images of pleasant weather and joyful times.